-Our little family of 5 has done a lot at LEGOLAND Orlando, and it still blows my mind how fun this vacation is!
+Our little family of 5 has done a lot at LEGOLAND Orlando, and it still surprises me how fun this vacation is!
 There’s tons of stuff to see, and do, and it’s way different than other local theme parks (almost has a cruise like feel if you stay on property!)

 See all of the planning details and the latest info on the 🔴 LEGOLAND Florida Vacation Planning Guide